 Building global opportunities

 The bulk of the discussion was devoted to global concerns.
-Nelia Viveiros, assistant vice chancellor of academic affairs, and John Sunnygard, executive director of the Office of International Affairs, outlined the impact and history of CU Denver’s international partnerships as a component of our international student recruitment and retention strategy.
-They also suggested some exciting possibilities for expanding global education to meet the needs of domestic students who wish to study abroad, and of international students, whose enrollment has remained stable despite U.S. foreign policy shakeups over the last year.
+Nelia Viveiros, assistant vice chancellor of academic affairs, and Office of International Affairs, outlined the impact and history of CU Denver’s international partnerships as a component of our international student recruitment and retention strategy.
+They also suggested some exciting possibilities for expanding global education to meet the needs of domestic students who wish to study abroad, and of international students, whose enrollment has remained stable despite U.S. foreign policy shakeups over the last year., executive director of the

 Viveiros spoke of her own experience as an international student 25 years ago.
 “The prospect of flying halfway around the world to study in a foreign language and culture was incredibly daunting to say the least,” Viveiros told the crowd in the Terrace Room.
 “However, all of it can be tempered by the transformative power of the experiences and the learning you get in higher education,” she offered.

 Sunnygard pointed out that higher education is Colorado’s fourth-largest export, offering not just a product, but also an opportunity.
 Sunnygard attributed CU Denver’s robust international student enrollment – around 7.5 percent of all Lynx – in part to the longstanding partnerships the university has formed.
 Sunnygard underscored the close ties we maintain with the International College Beijing, a program whose history has spanned over 25 years and currently serves 400 students.
 He also discussed the recent visit by our partners at Northeast Forestry University which started in the College of Engineering and Applied Science and now includes three CU Denver colleges.
 The NEFU model has also been expanded into partnerships with seven other universities worldwide.